MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-quantum-computing.md

 _Grover's algorithm_ provides a quadratic factor speed-up for database searching.

 Using quantum programs to model quantum systems themselves is another application of quantum computing.
-Photosynthesis, superconductors, and chemical molecules are examples of quantum systems that can be simulated using quantum programs.
+Photosynthesis, superconductors, and complex molecules are examples of quantum systems that can be simulated using quantum programs.

 ## Quantum hardware